Best Nursing Schools in Dallas, Texas

 Average Net Price: $36,811

-Texas Christian University (TCU) has a long and storied history of educating students to think and act as ethical leaders and responsible citizens in the global community.
-The university’s mission is to “provide a Christ-centered education that prepares students to think, act, and embrace their role as citizens in the global community”.
+Texas Christian University (TCU) has a rich history of nurturing students to become ethical leaders and responsible global citizens.
 TCU has high rankings from both Niche.com and the U.S. News and World Report.
 Niche.com gave the university an overall grade rating of A for academics, value, and diversity.
-The U.S. News and World Report ranked Texas Christian University #83 in National Universities, #46 in Best Colleges for Veterans, and #96 in Nursing.</p”>
+The U.S. News and World Report ranked Texas Christian University #83 in National Universities, #46 in Best Colleges for Veterans, and #96 in Nursing.

-The College of Nursing at Christian University offers a Bachelor of Science in Nursing, Master of Science in Nursing, and a Doctor of Nursing Practice degree.
 Earning your Master of Science in Nursing will advance you into a career as a nurse educator.
-As a student in the Doctor of Nursing Practice program, you’ll get to choose a specialization such as a Family Nurse Practitioner, Adult-Gerontology Acute Care Nurse, Psychiatric Mental Health Nurse, and a Clinical Nurse Specialist.
+As a student in the Doctor of Nursing Practice program, you'll get to choose a specialization such as a Family Nurse Practitioner, Adult-Gerontology Acute Care Nurse, Psychiatric Mental Health Nurse, and a Clinical Nurse Specialist.
 Texas Christian University College of Nursing offers clinicals for students to gain experience in the field.
 The university is interested in providing educational opportunities to students at all levels, promoting research into evidence-based practices and outcomes, as well as practicing nursing theory and philosophy.